codeurjc-students/2019-OpenViduTeaching/README.md

 - [X] Full fledged session recording including chat, whiteboard, popups...
 	* Using the external custom layout for OpenVidu recordings
 - [X] Complete API to allow for integrations with other systems
-- [ ] Invite links don't require creating a new account
+- [X] Invite links don't require creating a new account
-- [ ] Subtle indications of a user speaking
+- [X] Subtle indications of a user speaking
-- [ ] Configurable colors and logo
+- [X] Configurable colors and logo
+- [ ] Actual moderation and role changes

 Note that this roadmap may change throughout development.